The biggest video sharing platform worldwide had a banner year in 2022.

 Understanding the gender breakdown of YouTube will help you decide on factors related to your target audience.
 While the difference isn’t huge, male users slightly wedged out female users.

-Now that we’ve seen some key information about the people using YouTube, let’s take a look at some important statistics that will help you understand some more detailed information about YouTube for business and different ways you can boost your performance.
+Now that we’ve seen some key information about the people using YouTube, let’s take a look at some important YouTube statistics that will help you understand some more detailed information about YouTube for business and different ways you can boost business performance on the platform.

-These stats may help businesses realize what direction they can gear some of their content or how they can target their ads to meet trending content topics.
+These statistics may help businesses realize what direction they can gear some of their content or how they can target their ads to meet trending content topics.

 16. Gaming was Popular with Over 100 Billion Hours Watched in 2020